Diamondbacks vs. Mets Player Props Betting Odds

-Check out what player prop bet options are available when the New York Mets host the Arizona Diamondbacks at Citi Field on Monday at 7:10 PM ET.
+Betting on player props is one of the ways to wager on the New York Mets-Arizona Diamondbacks matchup at Citi Field on Tuesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!